danielcbit/apcctrl/doc/manual/manual.rst

 a DNS server in the Network section of the Control Panel.
 This problem should be apparent only when running a slave configuration.
-In this case, when you specify the name of the master in your apcctrl.conf file, apcupsd will be unable to resolve the name to a valid IP address.
+In this case, when you specify the name of the master in your apcctrl.conf file, apcctrl will be unable to resolve the name to a valid IP address.
 To circumvent this problem, simply enter the address as an IP address rather than a hostname, or alternatively, ensure that you have a valid DNS server configured on your system.

-On WinNT, WinXP, and Win2K systems, you can examine the System Applications log to which apcupsd writes Windows error messages during startup.
+On WinNT, WinXP, and Win2K systems, you can examine the System Applications log to which apcctrl writes Windows error messages during startup.

-Regardless of which Windows system you are running, apcupsd logs most error messages to ``c:\apcupsd\etc\apcupsd\apcupsd.events``.
+Regardless of which Windows system you are running, apcctrl logs most error messages to ``c:\apcctrl\etc\apcctrl\apcctrl.events``.
 This type error messages such as configuration file not found, etc are written to this file.
-Note that on some systems (WinXP, possibly others) Apcupsd is unable to write to this file when running as a service.
+Note that on some systems (WinXP, possibly others) apcctrl is unable to write to this file when running as a service.

 Email Notification of Events
 ----------------------------

-It is possible to receive email notification of apcupsd events using some simple Visual Basic scripts contributed by Ed Dondlinger
+It is possible to receive email notification of apcctrl events using some simple Visual Basic scripts contributed by Ed Dondlinger
 <edondlinger@thepylegroup.com>.
 The scripts are automatically installed in
-the ``etc/apcupsd`` directory of your apcupsd installation but are disabled by default.
+the ``etc/apcctrl`` directory of your apcctrl installation but are disabled by default.
 To enable them, first open them in a text editor such as Notepad and edit the ``USER VARIABLES`` section to set your email preferences including address, server information, etc. Then rename the script files without the